How to Become a Obstetricians and Gynecologists in Hawaii

 Obtain Hawaii licensure or certification

 Hawaii may require specific licensing or professional certification for obstetricians and gynecologistss.
-Requirements vary by state — contact the Hawaii Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Hawaii Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Hawaii

-Hawaii employs 200 obstetricians and gynecologists.
+Hawaii employs 140 obstetricians and gynecologists.
+The highest concentrations are in Urban Honolulu.

 Obstetricians and Gynecologists salary range in Hawaii